-If you’re sick of attending performances in the usual environment of a concert hall, there’s no reason to let that stop you seeing good music.
-Summer offers many alternatives to this and in London one of these options is the Multi-Story Orchestra, which since 2011 has transformed an empty car park into a space for musical performance.
+If you’re sick of attending performances in the usual environment of a concert hall, there’s no reason to let that stop you from seeing good music.
+Summer offers many alternatives to this and in London, one of these options is the Multi-Story Orchestra, which since 2011 has transformed an empty car park into space for musical performance.

-Tickets are now on sale for its summer 2015 programme, which includes a variety of pieces from Beethoven’s Symphony no. 7, to John Cage’s Living Room Music.
-The programme is part of a project by the arts organisation Bold Tendencies.
+Tickets are now on sale for its summer 2015 program, which includes a variety of pieces from Beethoven’s Symphony no. 7, to John Cage’s Living Room Music.
+The program is part of a project by the arts organization Bold Tendencies.

 The orchestra is led by composer Kate Whitley, and conductor Christopher Stark, who serve as co-artistic directors.
 Its first performance was of Stravinsky’s Right of Spring in 2011.
 Since then, Multi-Story has established itself on the seventh floor of a ten-floor car park in Peckham.